Online data storage provider Box's shares soar in debut

 Dropbox, which has said it plans to go public eventually, has been valued at about $10 billion.

-Apart from Dropbox, Box faces increasing competition from Microsoft Corp’s (MSFT.O) OneDrive, which is offered free when users sign up for its Office apps, Apple Inc’s (AAPL.O) iCloud, and Google Inc’s (GOOGL.O) Google Drive.
+Apart from Dropbox, Box faces increasing competition from Microsoft Corp’s OneDrive, which is offered free when users sign up for its Office apps, Apple Inc’s iCloud, and Google Inc’s Google Drive.

 Box offers 10 gigabytes of free online storage and charges fees for additional space.